wdv4758h/pypy-extradoc/talk/ep2012/stm/abstract.rst

 implementation of that API.
 I will explain how it can actually be done using Automatic Mutual Exclusion, a technique based on Transactional Memory.
 I will give preliminary results on a modified version of the PyPy Python interpreter that show that it can actually work.
+I will also explain how the API is used, e.g. in a modified Twisted reactor that gives multi-core capability to any existing, non-thread-based Twisted program.